-- 3) Any of the following development may be carried out by or on behalf of a council without consent on a public reserve under the control of or vested in the council: - a) development for any of the following purposes: - i. roads, pedestrian pathways, cycleways, single storey car parks, ticketing facilities, viewing platforms and pedestrian bridges, - ii. recreation areas and recreation facilities (outdoor), but not unclading grandstands, - iii. visitor information centres, information boards and other information facilities, - iv. lighting, if light spill and artificial sky glow is minimised in accordance with the Lighting for Roads and Public Spaces Standard, - v. landscaping, including structures or features (such as art work) and irrigation systems, - vi. amenities for people using the reserve, including toilets and change rooms, - vii. food preparation and related facilities for people using the reserve, - viii. maintenance depots, - ix. portable lifeguard towers, - b) environmental management works, - c) demolition of buildings (other than any building that is, or is part of, a State or local heritage item or is within a heritage conservation area).
+- 3) Any of the following development may be carried out by or on behalf of a council without consent on a public reserve under the control of or vested in the council: - a) development for any of the following purposes: - i. roads, pedestrian pathways, cycleways, single storey car parks, ticketing facilities, viewing platforms and pedestrian bridges, - ii. recreation areas and recreation facilities (outdoor), but not unclading grandstands, - iii. visitor information centres, information boards and other information facilities, - iv. lighting, if light spill and artificial sky glow is minimised in accordance with the Lighting for Roads and Public Spaces Standard, - v. landscaping, including structures or features (such as art work) and irrigation systems, - vi. amenities for people using the reserve, including toilets and change rooms, - vii. food preparation and related facilities for people using the reserve, - viii. maintenance depots,

+- ix. portable lifeguard towers,

+- b) environmental management works,

+- c) demolition of buildings (other than any building that is, or is part of, a State or local heritage item or is within a heritage conservation area).

-The proposal comprises the provision of new amenities on behalf of Council on land which is a public reserve.
+The proposal comprises the provision of new amenities on behalf of Council on land which is a public reserve and the scope of works also includes the demolition of an existing standalone toilet block.
 Accordingly, the works are able to proceed without consent pursuant to Clause 65(3) of the ISEPP.

-4.11.
+4.10.
 Albury Local Environmental Plan 2010